IMpcuong/container-k8s-scratch/note.md

   and forced it to follow)

   > - Unix Timesharing System
+  > - Mounts
+  > - CGroups
   > - Process IDs
-  > - Mounts
   > - Network
+  > - UTS
   > - User IDs
-  > - InterProcess Communications
+  > - IPC ~ Inter-Process Communications

+  NOTE:

+  - It's `a mechanism` to `provide processes` with different boundary/view on different system resources.
+  - Working with namespace:
+    - Create a new namespace: `unshare` ~ also run a process inside the new container/box had just been created.
+    - Enter a namespace: `nsenter` ~ adding new processes to an existing namespace.

 - `Chroot`: Changing Root
-- `Cgroups`: Control Groups
+- `CGroups`: Control Groups